Samkimiri/JavascriptSyntax/README.md

 Guiding Notes

-oops are used to repeat a block of code
+Loops: are used to repeat a block of code
 // While loop
 /*
 let i = 1;